konflux-ci/konflux-ci/README.md

 To do that:

-1. Use a text editor to edit your local copy of the [example application manifests](./test/resources/demo-users/user/ns2/application-and-component.yaml):
+1. :gear: Use a text editor to edit your local copy of the [example application manifests](./test/resources/demo-users/user/ns2/application-and-component.yaml):

    Under the `Component` and `Repository` resources, change the `url` fields so they